williamsjoblom/williamsjoblom.github.io/resume.md

-Master's Thesis conducted on the OpenJDK (Open Java Development Kit) consisting of a new optimization pass for automatic vectorization of reductions loops in the Java HotSpot Server Compiler.
+Master's Thesis conducted on the OpenJDK (Open Java Development Kit) consisting of a new optimization pass for automatic vectorization of loops in the Java HotSpot Server Compiler.

 #### Side projects